Educational Income Tax Credit (EITC)

 Tax credits are available on a first-come, first-served basis for contributions to scholarship organizations like Villa Maria Academy.

-- Businesses who have fulfilled their two-year commitment and wish to reapply to renew their two-year commitment may submit their applications starting on May 16, 2016.
+- May 15 – Business applicants who have fulfilled their 2-year commitment and wish to reapply in FY 19/20 to renew their 2-year commitment.